paracamplus/Yasmini/README.md

 `Expectation` so they may be chained.
 Note however that expectations are counted but not matchers so `expect(...).toBe(true).toBeTruthy()` only counts for one expectation.

+If an expectation fails and `stopOnFailure` is true then a `YasminiException` (a kind of `Error`) is thrown with an `expectation` property set with the failed expectation.

 # Adjunctions